 Maryland Department of Housing and Community Development Announces Fiscal Year 2021 Application Round for State Revitalization Programs

-NEW CARROLLTON, Md.
-(September 11, 2020) – The Maryland Department of Housing and Community Development is announcing the Fiscal Year 2021 application round for three State Revitalization Programs – Community Legacy, Strategic Demolition Fund – Statewide (all non-Baltimore City) and the Baltimore Regional Neighborhood Initiative.
+NEW CARROLLTON, MD (January 27, 2021) – The Maryland Department of Housing and Community Development is announcing a second Fiscal Year 2021 application round for two additional State Revitalization Programs – the National Capital Strategic Economic Development Fund and the Seed Community Development Anchor Institution Fund.

 If this is your first time applying to one of the aforementioned State Revitalization Programs, contact a regional project manager for more information and to determine your eligibility.
 For a map of regions and additional contact information, visit https://dhcd.maryland.gov/Communities/Documents/SRP/PM-Map-ContactInfo.pdf.

 Applications will be due on Thursday, March 4,2021, at 3:00 p.m.
 The application portal will be open Thursday, February 4.